A determinacy approach to Borel combinatorics: Disjoint complete sections for measure and category

 Throughout this section, we assume that we have a Borel linear order on all our standard Borel spaces.
 Thus, when we speak of the least element of some finite subset of a standard Borel space, we are referring to the least element with respect to this order.
 One way of obtaining such a linear order is via a Borel bijection with a standard Borel space equipped with a canonical Borel linear ordering, such as the one on $\R$.
 These linear orderings are useful when we need to break ``ties'' in our constructions when we are faced with some irrelevant choice.
 In cases where we need to choose one of finitely many points, we will generally break ties by choosing the least point according to this ordering.
 In cases where we need to choose one of countably many options, we can use uniformization as we have above.

-\begin{lemma} If $G$ is an acyclic locally finite Borel graph of degree $\geq 2$, then there is a partial Borel antimatching of $G$ such that $G \restrict \comp{(\dom(f))}$ is $2$-regular. \end{lemma} \begin{proof} Let $G$ be a locally finite Borel graph of degree $\geq 2$ on a standard Borel space $X$.
-Using Lemma~\ref{intersection_graph_coloring}, let $\{A_i\}_{i \in N}$ be a Borel partition of $X$ such that for all $i$, given distinct $x, y \in A_i$ in the same connected component of $G$, the distance between $x$ and $y$ is at least two in $G$.
+\begin{lemma} If $G$ is an acyclic locally finite Borel graph of degree $\geq 2$, then there is a partial Borel antimatching $f$ of $G$ such that $G \restriction \comp{(\dom(f))}$ is $2$-regular. \end{lemma} \begin{proof} Let $G$ be a locally finite Borel graph of degree $\geq 2$ on a standard Borel space $X$.
+Using Lemma~\ref{intersection_graph_coloring}, let $\{A_i\}_{i \in \N}$ be a Borel partition of $X$ such that for all $i$, for all distinct $x, y \in A_i$, the distance between $x$ and $y$ in $G$ is greater than $2$.

 Let $k_0, k_1, \ldots$ be a sequence containing each natural number infinitely many times.
 We define a sequence $f_0 \subset f_1 \subset \ldots$ of partial Borel antimatchings whose union will be the $f$ we desire.
 These $f_i$ will all have the property that if $x \in \ran(f_i)$ and $x \notin \dom(f_i)$, then there exist exactly two neighbors $y$ of $x$ such that $y \notin \dom(f_i)$ or $f_i(y) \neq x$.